 Let’s silence your inner critic and invite it along for the ride of you becoming the best artist you can be!

-Oftentimes, our self-critics hinder us from creating.
+It's our self-critics that hinder us from creating.
 Oftentimes, we let it win.
 What holds us back isn’t what we think will happen.
 It’s what already has happened.
 We judge ourselves.
 We think we’re not good enough.
 We think that art is a race and we’re the last to finish.

 I’m here to tell you it doesn’t really matter if you're better than the next guy.
 Art is not a sport.
 There is no winner or loser.
 Art is just… well art.
 It’s pointless to some, but can be a lifelong passion to others.